Code-Institute-Submissions/MS2-3/readme.md

    - When the player finishes level three the "You Win" modal is diaplayed giving the user the option to check out the spotify playlist, play again or exit.

 ### Features Left to Implement
-* A feature I would like to implement is a free play mode allowing the player to use the drum sequencer and program their own beats.
+* A feature I would like to implement is a free play mode allowing the player to use the drum sequencer and program their own beats and change the drum sounds.
-* I would also like to add an option to change the drum sounds.
 * I would like to add volume controls to set the volume for gameplay.
+* I would like to add more drum patterns to the current JSON list of 20 drum patterns.

  - - - -